Anshika1321/Digital-Nurture-4.0-Learning-Program-Solutions/Week 6 - 6375713/ReactJS Hands-On/5. ReactJS-HOL/README.md

 <pre>5.ReactJS-HOL/
 │
 ├── 📂 codes/                            # Code used for component styling
+│   ├── Cohort.js                        # Defines cohort info (data or logic)
-│   ├── CohortDetails.js                 # React component displaying cohort info
+│   ├── CohortDetails.js                 # React component to display the cohort info
 │   ├── CohortDetails.module.css         # CSS Module with class and tag selectors
 │   └── App.js                           # Calls all Components
 │
-├── 📂 output/                           # Screenshots of final UI and steps │   ├── app-creation-success.png          # Screenshot of app creation in CMD
-│   ├── webpack-complied-success.png         # Screenshot of Webpack build success in VS Code
+├── 📂 output/                           # Screenshots of final UI and steps │   ├── webpack-complied-success.png         # Screenshot of Webpack build success in VS Code
 │   └── browser-output.png          # Screenshot of the output in browser
 │